Eren Yildiz šŸ‡¹šŸ‡·

 The International Conference on Embedded Wireless Systems and Networks (EWSN) ∙ September 2025

-I selected as one of the Rising Star in Conference on Embedded Wireless Systems and Networks (EWSN) 2025.
+I was selected as one of the Rising Stars in Conference on Embedded Wireless Systems and Networks (EWSN) 2025.

 2214-A - International Research Fellowship Programme for PhD Students